remyla/damas-core/README.md

 The libraries use the native language objects to expose the JSON results.
 Older specs of the libraries can be found in the folders.
 The CLI is for the newer NodeJS version only.

 # Usage
 Choose a server to run (either the recommended NodeJS server or the Php server based on older specs).
 Please refer to the [Wiki](https://github.com/remyla/damas-core/wiki) for the installation instructions.
-Then use the Python, Javascript, or CLI to access it or install one of the interfaces available (see below).
+Then use the Python, Javascript or CLI to access the server or install one of the interfaces available (see below).
 Your feedback is highly welcome.

 # Related Links